Here are some lowlights

 Trolls World Tour and Scoobs

-I’ve been spared the worst of quarantine kid culture because my son is 17 and has spent the entire time streaming Narcos and Shameless when he’s not doing push-ups while listening to rap music.
+I’ve been spared the worst of quarantine kid culture because my son is 17 years old now and more or less consumes the same garbage that adults do, like Narcos and Shameless, while doing an endless number of pushups in his bedroom.
 But BFG contributor Omar Gallaga pointed out to me that the studios have used this time to force parents to pony up $20 to watch terrible kid-centric fare like Trolls World Tour and the nasty-looking Scooby Doo movie.
 We’re trapped in our virus holes watching bad semi-ironic cartoon movies.
 And then it’s noon.
 What are we going to do now?

 Jesus on a popsicle stick, we are all going to die and the last thing we’re ever going to see is Katy Perry performing Baby Mine from Dumbo while dressed as an elephant, accompanied by her poodle Nugget, who is also dressed as an elephant.